-Benzodiazepines are a class of medication given for the management of anxiety, such as that found in panic disorder, generalized anxiety disorder, and social anxiety disorder.
+Benzodiazepines are a class of medication for managing anxiety, such as those found in panic disorder, generalized anxiety disorder, and social anxiety disorder.
 They’re also used to relieve insomnia and treat seizures.

 Benzodiazepines, also called benzos, are considered safe and effective for 2 to 4 weeks of use.
-They have a high risk of dependence, abuse, and addiction when used incorrectly or longer than recommended, though.
+They have a high risk of dependence, abuse, and addiction when used incorrectly or longer than recommended.

-Sometimes called “nerve pills,” benzodiazepines work by increasing the availability and effectiveness of a chemical called gamma-aminobutyric acid (GABA).
-Found in the brain, GABA is responsible for soothing and calming the nervous system.
+Sometimes called “nerve pills,” benzodiazepines increase the availability and effectiveness of a chemical called gamma-aminobutyric acid (GABA).
+GABA is found in the brain and is responsible for soothing and calming the nervous system.
 The more active GABA becomes, the calmer a person feels.
 However, benzodiazepines can also prompt a feeling of intense euphoria.

 Short and Long-Acting Benzodiazepines